 Spanish is a language of both national and global importance.
-It is the second most spoken language in the U.S., with an increasing presence in major metropolitan areas, and today Hispanics make up almost one fifth of the U.S. population.
-Drawn from an increasingly diverse mix of countries and cultural heritages, they encompass a variety of races and ethnicities.
+It is the second most spoken language in the U.S., with an increasing presence in major metropolitan areas.
+Today, Hispanic people make up almost one-fifth of the U.S. population.
+Their diverse backgrounds and cultural heritages from a number of countries represent their variety of races and ethnicities.

 Globally, Spanish is spoken in over 20 countries and is one of the most demanded foreign languages worldwide.
 Spanish is thriving as a language in global business and commerce; in arts, design, and cultural management; in science research and the humanities; in publishing and entertainment; in global health and environmental management; and in politics and diplomacy.